-This reinsurance transaction includes a retrocession of the business that the Company reinsures under the terms of the reinsurance a greement between Talcott Resolution Life Insurance Company (Talcott, formerly known as Hartford Life Insurance Company) and the Company.
+This reinsurance transaction includes a retrocession of the business that the Company reinsures under the terms of the reinsurance agreement between Talcott Resolution Life Insurance Company (Talcott, formerly known as Hartford Life Insurance Company) and the Company.
 Of the reinsured policyholder's liabilities above, \$6,987 million is retroceded.
 Also, part of the retrocession are \$19,525 million of separate account liabilities of Talcott.

-In 2020, a \$7 million net loss was recorded for the termination of certain yearly renewable term life in surance treaties, representing the write-off of net receivables and a \$6 million increase in surplus was realized for termination of unauthorized reinsurance.
+In 2020, a \$7 million net loss was recorded for the termination of certain yearly renewable term life insurance treaties, representing the write-off of net receivables and a \$6 million increase in surplus was realized for termination of unauthorized reinsurance.

+For the year ended December 31, 2021, the Company increased its gross LTC policyholders' reserve by \$2,465 million through a combination of various assumption changes to reflect the risk inherent in the cash flows of this business, totaling \$2,821 million, offset by a prior year error correction of \$356 million.
+The majority of the risk is ceded to an unaffiliated reinsurer resulting in the ceded policyholders' reserves increasing by an additional \$2,165 million.
+The total net impact of the change is \$300 million, which was recorded as an increase to policyholders' liabilities on the Statutory Statements of Financial Position and an increase to change in policyholders' reserves on the Statutory Statements of Operations.

-For the year ended December 31, 2020, the Company increased its gross LTC policyholders' reserve by \$206 million through a combination of prior year error correction of \$159 million and various a ssumption changes to reflect the risk inherent in the cash flows of this business.
+For the year ended December 31, 2020, the Company increased its gross LTC policyholders' reserve by \$206 million through a combination of prior year error correction of \$159 million and various assumption changes to reflect the risk inherent in the cash flows of this business.
 This risk is ceded to an unaffiliated reinsurer, therefore the ceded policyholders' reserves have also been increased by an additional \$206 million.

 In 2019, the Company increased its gross LTC policyholders' reserves by \$1,224 million through a combination of prior year error corrections of \$729 million and various assumption changes to reflect the risk inherent in the cash flows of this business.
-This risk is ceded to an unaffiliated reinsurer, therefore the ceded policy holders' reserves have also been increased by an additional \$1,224 million.
+This risk is ceded to an unaffiliated reinsurer, therefore the ceded policyholders' reserves have also been increased by an additional \$1,224 million.

-In 2018, the Company increased its gross LTC policyholders' reserves by \$390 million to reflect the risk inherent in the cash flows of this business.
-This risk is ceded to an unaffiliated reinsurer, therefore the ceded policyholders' reserves have also been increased by \$390 million.